 Then I felt the next hit in my stomach.
 My upper body tilted forward.

 He struck again.
 My lights went out.

 When I woke up, I was lying in the stairwell.
 In the mezzanine, one set of stairs down from his apartment.
 He’d dragged me here.
 My forehead was bleeding.
 My jacket was resting on top of me.
 I felt the salt of my dried tears on my cheek.
 One of my shoes was sitting next to, the other on the third stair above me.
 It was all there, money and my keys in my jacket pocket.
 My phone had a little crack in the front camera, but it still worked.
 I was still angry, but because it rained outside, the anger quickly vanished.
 That’s what I had wanted.
 One final stroke to draw the line.

 I didn’t call him for a week to prove it to myself and then another, so she could believe my change.
 I now condemned him for what he did, but I was not willing to rat him out myself.

 Because his actions were wrong, but his motives showed me who he truly was.
-I can do good all life for the wrong reasons.
+I can do well all life for the wrong reasons.
 It doesn’t make me a good person, it just shows the others that I’m doing good.
 In conclusion, his actions did not make him a bad person either, I thought, it only showed the others that he was doing bad things.
 For who didn’t matter to them.
 I knew better. Ätz did it for his family.
 Besides, he had been my friend.